 Janet Bishop has been a professional genealogist for 20 years.
 Now based in Fife, her research service covers genealogy in Scotland, England and

-In the last 20 years, Janet has developed a particular expertise in research relevant to the legal and accident insurance industries.
+In the last 20 years, Janet has developed a particular expertise in research relevant to the legal and insurance industries.

 Educated in Kirkcaldy and Aberdeen, and having previously lived in the North East of Scotland for many years, Janet has a particular interest in and